ikawrakow/ik_llama.cpp/github-data/discussions/211 - help me create an importance matrix primer.md

 > High-importance weights receive larger bit allocations within mixed-precision quantization ...

 No. All model weights in a tensor use the exact same amount of bits per weight.

+> 👤 **robbiemu** replied on **2025-02-21** at **19:03:42**
+>
+> Ok hold on, please understand I'm just trying to essentially describe this, using tools to help me avoid reading the code was probably a mistake but, in my defense, its a big project that I am trying to elaborate. :) I'll apply the changes, this will get better.
+Maybe I should seek help from others instead... if so my apologies.
+I dont want to address the entire reply you gave me there just now, but something you said really gave me doubt.
+>
+> >> The quantization algorithm scales compression aggressiveness inversely with importance scores...
+> >
+> > Absolutely not.
+Everything is quantized with the same number of bits, so the "compression aggressiveness" is the same.
+Instead, when the difference between the original and the quantized model is minimized, the importance matrix enters as a weighting factor in the optimization objective (a.k.a. "loss" these days).
+>
+> Wow that is a surprise.
+So for example, in your earlier reference to the `quantize_row_q4_0_impl()` function, the loop is not assigning a different number of bits to each column of weights within the row?
+If it is applying the same value throughout, why is it using a for loop for each column of weights from the row?
+>
+> edit: ooh, I forgot about this!
+I had known it at some level before, but it was never necessary in discussing it so I forgot and went back to my original understanding.
+It is basically a lot more computation to use a different number of bits, but there are other details that go into extracting the original value. the multiplier and the offset.